-In public relations, political communication is ‘public affairs.’
+In public relations, political communication is also known as ‘public affairs.’

-And as with every dimension of business and society, your local politicians must adapt to a ‘digital first’ world, too.
-The internet is where most of our opinions are being molded and spread throughout the voting population.
+And as with every dimension of business and society, your local politicians must adapt to a digital first world, too.
+The internet is where most of our opinions are being moulded, debated, and spread throughout the voting population.
 However, as we all transition into the digital age, the big question here is:

 Are your local politicians keeping up with the times?

-A digital politician is brave enough to speak up online.
+1. The digital politician is brave enough to speak plainly online.

 Most politicians are comfortable with speaking at stages, seminars, and in meetings.
-But most politicians are scared of just putting up their smartphone in a taxi and speak their hearts out via Facebook Live.
+But most politicians are scared of just putting up their smartphone in a taxi and speak their hearts out via Facebook Live — Gary Vaynerchuck-style.

-A digital politician has an email list of her own.
+3. The digital politician has a growing email list of her own.

 Most politicians strive to appear in contexts where they can reach relevant audiences.
-But most politicians are neglecting the sheer power of building a personal Mailchimp list of core believers.
+But most politicians are neglecting the sheer power of building a personal email list of core believers.

-A digital politician is always battling a ‘stupid majority.’
+4. The digital politician is always battling a chosen stupid majority.

 Most politicians are looking for ways to engage the public by speaking to issues defined by the mass media.
-But most politicians fail to realize that online engagement stems from ‘smart minorities’ taking on ‘stupid majorities.’
+But most politicians fail to realise that online engagement stems from smart minorities taking on stupid majorities.

-A digital politician respects the value of her unique voice.
+5. The digital politician cultivates her unique social voice.

 Most politicians take to online communication to raise awareness and seek support for their agenda.
 But most politicians would be far more successful if they first discussed and ensured support for their messages in smaller forums and backchannels.